Check these out if you want to stand out in the crowd when it comes to your desktop.

 There’s room for up to four 120mm case fans on top of the humongous 200mm in the front and for up to three 2.5” storage drives.
 Last but not least, the case supports ATX power supplies, and it has the rear I/O accessible on the rear of the case, a thing we don’t encounter all too often on unique cases like this one.

-6. Azza Cube Mini 805: Best cube shaped unique case
+6. Azza Cube Mini 805: Most unique cube shaped case

 Now that we had a glass pyramid and a cyberpunk cylinder, it’s time for a case shaped like a regular box.
 Well, not exactly like your everyday box.
 First of all, this is a cube-shaped case.
 And second of all, the case is rotated and placed on a metal stand, making it look like it hovers above the surface of a desk.
 We have to say that this enclosure does look highly original and cool.